 The Mackay Whitsunday Isaac coastal zone is characterised by a diverse range of natural features including sandy beaches, rocky headlands, extensive intertidal flats, and substantial areas of coastal wetlands.
 These areas are under increasing threat from development, climate change, population growth and recreational use.

-The Coasts and Communities project is delivered in partnership with Isaac, Mackay and Whitsunday regional councils and Reef Catchments supported by local government funding and the Australian Government’s National Landcare program.
+The Coasts and Biodiversity program is delivered in partnership with Mackay, Whitsunday and Isaac regional councils, Landcare, Ecobarge Clean Seas, Wildmob, community volunteers, local contractors and Reef Catchments and is supported by local government funding and the Australian Government’s National Landcare Program.

 Local beach management plans are developed in consultation with coastal communities for public coastal land under Council jurisdiction.
 The beach plans include large scale geographic representation of environmental, cultural and social values and issues, and subsequently recommend and prioritise on-ground activities to ensure the long-term sustainability of the coastal zone.
-View the beach plans
+Read about the local coastal plans.

 On-ground activities are implemented on a priority based system and are currently being undertaken to reduce identified threats.
 All on-ground activities are focused on enhancing the condition and extent of coastal vegetation, and are being implemented through Council staff, land managers, contractors, community organisations and volunteers.
 Activities include weed control, revegetation, maintenance activities and rubbish removal.